TimSpence/dht-influxdb/README.md

 ## Telegraf

 The collect-one.rb script is compatible with the Telegraf exec plugin.
+It outputs the sensor data in InfluxDB line protocol (minus the timestamp because Telegraf chokes on it).

 ### Config